4fr1/100-Days-Of-Flutter/README.md

 I haven't found a schedule for #100DaysOfFlutter yet, so I'm creating my own one here ✓

-Most of it is from the Flutter cookbook: https://flutter.dev/docs/cookbook
+Most of it refers to the Flutter cookbook: https://flutter.dev/docs/cookbook

 Feel free to fork & modify the schedule.